-Providers are required to complete a new provider orientation within 30 days of executed contract.
+Providers are required to complete a new provider orientation within 30 days of an executed contract.
 This is our opportunity to welcome you to the network and make sure you have all the tools and knowledge to best work with PA Health & Wellness.
+For more information on your New Provider Orientation requirements or materials, please contact your Provider Network Specialist or ProviderTraining@PAHealthWellness.com.